MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 10. To link the GPO to an Organization Unit (OU), right-click and select **Link an existing GPO**.
 In the dialogue box that is displayed, select the Group Policy Object that you wish to link.
 Click **OK**.

-For additional configuration setttings, see [Configure sample collection settings](configure-endpoints-gp.md#configure-sample-collection-settings) and [Other recommended configuration settings](configure-endpoints-gp.md#other-recommended-configuration-settings).
+For additional configuration settings, see [Configure sample collection settings](configure-endpoints-gp.md#configure-sample-collection-settings) and [Other recommended configuration settings](configure-endpoints-gp.md#other-recommended-configuration-settings).

 ### STEP 3: Complete the onboarding steps